DoctorWkt/MMU09/README.md

 for the RAM chip select was wrong.
 Now fixed.
 This allows me to get the xv6 filesystem code up and running on the board.
 Each program now has a usable address space of $0000 to $FDFF, with the constraint that only code can be in $0000 to $1FFF.

+## Status - December 2023

+Things have been rearranged.
+I now have processes and multitasking, but no pre-emption as yet.
+There is `fork()`, `exec()`, `exit()` and `wait()` along with `pipe()`.

+I got the wiring of the RTC wrong, but I should be able to use the CPLD to generate clock ticks and do time keeping and pre-emption this way.

+I need to rewrite the shell to do file redirection in the child, not in the parent process.
+The shell worked when there was only one process; this is no longer the case.

+Processes now have 63.5K of address space with the constraint that the lower 8K of address space cannot contain any data.